-Will my child need physical therapy or treatments after bracing or casting?
+Will my child need physical therapy or treatments after casting?

-Your child probably will not need physical therapy and should regain full strength and movement within one to two weeks after the cast comes off.
+Your child probably will not need physical therapy and should get back to full strength and movement within one to two weeks after the cast comes off.

 When should I follow up?